-The 50-hour course prepares nurse aides and residential attendants to administer non-parental medications in Long Term Care facilities.
+This 58-hour course prepares nurse aides and residential attendants to administer non-parenteral medications in Long Term Care facilities.
 This course is approved by the Iowa Department of Inspections and Appeals and Nebraska Health and Human Services regulations governing medication aides.
-Nebraska requires the participant pass the Nebraska State Exam after completing this course.
+Nebraska requires the participant to pass the Nebraska State Exam after completing this course.

 - All students must take the “Prepare to Care” 6-hour lecture on the first day of class.
 An exam given that day must be passed with an 80% or better in order to advance to the Medication Aide portion of the class.

-- Students must have an 80% or better on the final exam, administered on the last day of the Medication Aide class, to pass the Medication Aide Course and receive a certificate.
+- Students must have an 80% or better on the Medication Aide final exam, which is scheduled upon completion of the clinical portion.

 - All course projects and reports must be completed.
 Students must complete at least 10 hours of clinical in the long term care facility to successfully complete the course requirements and receive a certificate.

-- NOTE: The 10 hour clinical must be taught by a Registered Nurse in the sponsoring facility.
+The clinical must be taught by a Registered Nurse in the sponsoring facility.
 The skills checklist must be returned by mail or in person to IWCC within 6 weeks of the last day of class.

-- A letter from the administrator or DON of the sponsoring facility verifying the following: the employee’s attitude, interest, reliability.
+- A letter from the administrator or DON of the sponsoring facility verifying the following: 6 months of experience, DCW Registry, employee’s attude, interest & reliability.

 - Reading comprehension, writing ability and aptitude for math.